wmorgan/dcos-docs/1.7/usage/service-install.md

 ---
-UID: 56f9844a6d586
 post_title: Installing Services
-post_excerpt: ""
-layout: docs.jade
-published: true
-menu_order: 4
-page_options_require_authentication: false
-page_options_show_link_unauthenticated: false
-hide_from_navigation: false
-hide_from_related: false
 ---
-You can install datacenter application packages directly from the DC/OS package [repository][1].
+You can install services directly from the DC/OS package [repository][1].

 **Prerequisite:**